-Figure 1 captures the theoretical redundancy factor for the replication, erasure coding and hybrid schemes determined by Equation (2), (4) and (6) to achieve three nines of per-file availability.
+Figure 3 captures the theoretical redundancy factor for the replication, erasure coding and hybrid schemes determined by Eqs.
+2, 4 and 6 to achieve three nines of per-file availability.
+Here we set m = 7, which is the number of fragments to reconstruct original object as used in CFS [7].
 The redundancy factor of the hybrid scheme is determined by two factors: average peer availability p and number of file copies h.
 With any fixed h, there is a corresponding line.
 Intuitively, erasure coding requires less storage space to reach the availability level than the other two with the same average peer availability.
+The hybrid scheme's redundancy factor is slightly larger than erasure coding, and saves more storage space than replication except when average peer availability is extremely high.